Sumboard

 Here's where retail SaaS companies make a critical mistake: they assume the dashboards they use internally are the same dashboards their customers need.

 Internal dashboards are built for deep analysis and operational control.
 Data analysts spend hours drilling into anomalies.
 Product teams need access to raw data exports.
 Engineering requires complex multi-dimensional filters.
-These dashboards can be technical, complex, and ugly—because the users are trained professionals who care about functionality over form.
+These dashboards can be technical, complex, and ugly, because the users are trained professionals who care about functionality over form.

 Customer-facing dashboards serve a completely different purpose.
-Store managers need to see performance at a glance during their morning coffee, not spend 20 minutes navigating filters.
+Store managers need to see performance at a glance during their morning coffee, not spend 20 minutes working through filters.
 Franchise owners want branded dashboards that match their brand identity, not generic BI tools with someone else's logo.
 Multi-location operators need to compare store performance without learning SQL.

 We're seeing retail SaaS platforms realize they need both.
 One customer told us: "Our internal team uses Metabase for deep analytics.
-But when our customers asked for dashboards, we couldn't just give them Metabase access—it would expose data from other customers and look completely unprofessional."
+But when our customers asked for dashboards, we couldn't just give them Metabase access, it would expose data from other customers and look completely unprofessional."

 That's the gap embedded dashboard solutions solve.
 Your customers get white-labeled, secure, intuitive dashboards that feel like part of your product.
 You maintain complete control over what data each customer sees.
 And you don't spend engineering cycles building and maintaining a custom dashboard system.